 July through September is the best time to fish for perch on Lake Washington, but they can be caught year-round, even in cold water during the winter months.

-Crappie typically spawn a little earlier and may be at their best in late spring or early summer, although they also offer opportunity into the fall and even year-round.
+Crappie typically spawn a little earlier and may be at their best in late spring or early summer, although they also offer opportunity into the fall and even year-round, contributing to Lake Washington’s place among the best crappie fishing lakes in Washington.

 The state of Washington recommends limiting your perch consumption from Lake Washington to one meal, or about 8 ounces, per month due to elevated mercury levels.